Assistant professor

 susan.logue@umanitoba.ca

-Dr. Susan Logue joined UM in 2019 as an assistant professor.
-Dr. Logue completed a PhD in biochemistry at the National University of Ireland Galway followed by postdoctoral training at Trinity College Dublin and National University of Ireland Galway.
-Dr. Logue’s past training and expertise lies in understanding cell signaling pathways in particular those pathways which trigger cell death and cell stress responses.
-Dr. Logue has published extensively in the areas of cell death and cell stress and has been the recipient of several national awards including a Tier 2 Canada Research Chair and a Science Foundation Ireland Starting Investigator Award.
+Dr. Susan Logue is an assistant professor at the University of Manitoba, who joined the institution in 2019.
+She completed her PhD in biochemistry at the National University of Ireland Galway, followed by postdoctoral training at Trinity College Dublin and National University of Ireland Galway.
+Her past training and expertise lies in understanding cell signaling pathways, in particular those pathways that trigger cell death and cell stress responses.
+Dr. Logue has published extensively in the areas of cell death and cell stress, and has been the recipient of several national awards, including a Tier 2 Canada Research Chair and a Science Foundation Ireland Starting Investigator Award.
+She is currently accepting graduate students for Master's and PhD programs.

 Human Anatomy and Cell Science